-Working long hours without taking a break will no doubt take its toll on your productivity levels and over time can lead to burnout, but taking regular breaks throughout the day can boost both concentration and creativity.
+Working long hours without taking a break away from your workstation will no doubt take its toll on your productivity levels and over time can lead to burnout, but taking regular breaks throughout the day can boost both concentration and creativity.
 A recent study by the Draugiem Group showed that the most productive employees didn’t work more hours but took shorter, regular breaks with a work to break ratio of 52 minutes to 17.
 However, not all types of breaks are beneficial.
 We are all guilty of spending our time off mindlessly scrolling through social media sites instead of letting our brains rest and recharge.
 We’ve put together a list of tips to help you maximise productivity even when you are taking a break.

 Stretch and Stay Active

 So, what is one of the best ways to spend your break?
 If you spend a large portion of the day sat at your desk, use your break wisely and enjoy some form of physical activity.
 It doesn’t have to be something as time consuming as a workout class, it can be just a few stretches that don’t require you leaving your office chair, or a quick lap around the office.
 This will help you to get those endorphins flowing.

 If you are feeling frazzled, one of the simplest ways to recharge at speed is to indulge in a spot of meditation.
 As little as a 10-minute meditation sequence can help you feel refreshed and rejuvenated.
 This is the perfect way to alleviate stress and you can do it anywhere thanks to easy to use Apps.
 Pop your headphones in and enjoy a mini meditation session at your desk.